m-alcon/bsctools/README.md

 ## Usage
 The `workspace` folder is the one linked with the host machine.
 Only changes inside the folder will be saved (without modifying the Docker image).
 We recommend to work within this directory.

-Once you have your application compiled, launch your program with the script `./extrae.sh your_program`.
+Once you have your application compiled, launch your program with the script `./extrae.sh your_program`, located inside the `workspace` folder.
 The *extrae* traces will be saved inside the `traces` folder.
 To visualize this traces, the container also includes the *paraver* tool.
 Start the program with `paraver`.

 ## Possible errors
 ### Paraver